Jake Kalish: Kansas City Royals

+Kalish was selected by the Kansas City Royals in the 32nd round (969th overall) of the 2015 Major League Baseball draft.

-In his debut year of 2015, Kalish pitched for the Arizona League Royals of the Rookie Arizona League and the rookie-level Burlington Royals of the Rookie Advanced Appalachian League, going a combined 3–3 with a 2.67 ERA, as he kept batters to a .202 batting average.
+In his first professional season, Kalish pitched for the Arizona League Royals of the Rookie Arizona League and the rookie-level Burlington Royals of the Rookie Advanced Appalachian League, going a combined 3–3 with a 2.67 ERA, as he kept batters to a .202 batting average.
 In 2016, Kalish pitched for the Single-A Lexington Legends of the South Atlantic League and the High-A Wilmington Blue Rocks of the Carolina League, going a combined 3–0 with a 2.45 ERA in 23 relief appearances, as he kept batters to a .192 batting average and averaged 9.1 strikeouts/9 innings and 2.1 walks/9 innings.
 That season he was an MILB.com Kansas City Organization All Star, and named the organization's best relief pitcher.
 For the 2017 season, Kalish pitched for the Wilmington Blue Rocks again, going 1–1 with one save with a 1.93 ERA in 10 relief appearances while striking out 23 in 18.2 innings, and for the Double-A Northwest Arkansas Naturals of the Texas League, going 0–7 with a 3.77 ERA in 18 games (9 of them starts).
 In August 2017, pitching for the Omaha Storm Chasers of the Pacific Coast League Kalish made his second-ever start in Triple-A, against three-time Cy Young Award winner and former MVP Clayton Kershaw, who was in the minors for a rehab start.
 Kalish outdueled Kershaw with eight strikeouts and two walks in seven shutout innings.
 In three starts for Omaha, he was 1–0 with a 2.35 ERA, striking out 16 in 15.1 innings.

 Kalish started the 2018 season pitching again for the Northwest Arkansas Naturals of the Texas League, for whom he was 2–2 with a 5.12 ERA and 39 strikeouts and 8 walks in 38.2 innings, and then pitched for the Omaha Storm Chasers of the Pacific Coast League, where he was 6–6 with a 3.34 ERA and 85 strikeouts and 13 walks in 89 innings.
 His 124 strikeouts between the two teams led all Kansas City minor league pitchers for the season.
 He was named Pacific Coast League Pitcher of the Week for the week ended July 22.
 In 2019 he pitched three games for the Naturals, and 24 games for the Storm Chasers.
 He was a combined 8–8 with a 4.86 ERA in 127.2 innings on the year.

 Kalish did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 In 2021, Kalish made 30 appearances for Triple-A Omaha, but struggled greatly to a 3-6 record and 6.94 ERA with 106 strikeouts in 96.0 innings pitched across 30 appearances.
 He elected free agency following the season on November 7, 2021.